top of page

 of chambers.

-* New: only one body lenght for each chamber.
+* New: only one body length for each chamber.

 * The type of chamber is stamped on the shank, table side, as follow: